 Because WPP392 (Writing Proficiency Exam) is limited to students who have at least 60 but not more than 89 completed credits, it is important for your to understand how to assess your completed credit totals.
 If you are a returning student, a student who has completed all graduation requirements except the WPP requirement, or a transfer student, please click on the appropriate link.

 By using Degree Works and some simple math, all students can easily find out whether or not they are within the credit limit for WPP392:

 - Open Degree Works

-- Scroll down the section under "Legend" which is labelled "Degree in . . .."
+- Scroll down the section under "Legend" which is labeled "Degree in . . .."

 - On the Right-hand side of the screen, you can see your Catalog Year, Credits Required, GPA, and Credits Applied.